tharangakothalawala/sso/README.md

 header("Location: $googleConnection->getGrantUrl()");
 ```

-## Authentication / Authorization process
+## Authentication process

-Use the following code to do a signup/signin attempt.
+Use the following code to do a signup/signin.
 The following uses Google as an example.
 Please note that you will have to implement the `TSK\SSO\AppUser\AppUserRepository` to provision and validate users according to your application logic.
+See my example in the `examples` directory.

 #### DefaultAuthenticator Usage